Addressing Climate Change

 Adapting to Climate Change

 When combating climate change, the most important and necessary actions are mitigation measures to reduce the greenhouse gas emissions that are causing the crisis.
-Since it takes a long time for the effects of mitigation to appear, we must immediately begin efforts to significantly reduce emissions.
-Even if we maximize our efforts to reduce emissions over the long term however, a certain degree of climate change will be unavoidable due to the greenhouse gas emissions that have already accumulated in the atmosphere.
+However, it takes a long time for the effects of mitigation to appear.
+Due to the accumulation of past greenhouse gas emissions in the atmosphere, climate change risks such as abnormal weather, heatwaves, heavy rainfall, and sea-level rise are becoming apparent.

 Upstream (Suppliers)